shwetankpal582/Obsidian_Notes/Operating System/Unit 1/Introduction to operating System.md

 ## Attributes of a Process

 A **process** has several important attributes that help the operating system manage and control it.
-These attributes are stored in a structure called the [**Process Control Block (PCB)**](https://www.geeksforgeeks.org/process-control-block-in-os/) (sometimes called a task control block).
+These attributes are stored in a structure called the Process control block (sometimes called a task control block).
 The PCB keeps all the key information about the process, including:

 1. **Process ID (PID)**: A unique number assigned to each process so the operating system can identify it.
-2. [****Process State****](https://www.geeksforgeeks.org/states-of-a-process-in-operating-systems/): This shows the current status of the process, like whether it is running, waiting, or ready to execute.
+2. **Process State**: This shows the current status of the process, like whether it is running, waiting, or ready to execute.
-3. ****Priority and other CPU Scheduling Information****: Data that helps the operating system decide which process should run next, like priority levels and pointers to scheduling queues.
+3. **Priority and other CPU Scheduling Information**: Data that helps the operating system decide which process should run next, like priority levels and pointers to scheduling queues.
-4. ****I/O Information****: Information about input/output devices the process is using.
+4. **I/O Information**: Information about input/output devices the process is using.
-5. ****File Descriptors:**** Information about open files files and network connections.
+5. **File Descriptors:** Information about open files files and network connections.
-6. ****Accounting Information****: Tracks how long the process has run, the amount of CPU time used, and other resource usage data.
+6. **Accounting Information**: Tracks how long the process has run, the amount of CPU time used, and other resource usage data.
-7. ****Memory Management Information****: Details about the memory space allocated to the process, including where it is loaded in memory and the structure of its memory layout (stack, heap, etc.).
+7. **Memory Management Information**: Details about the memory space allocated to the process, including where it is loaded in memory and the structure of its memory layout (stack, heap, etc.).